clarkti5/lichess-puzzle-journey/My Puzzle Activity Overview.md

 >Keep getting puzzles correct!

+### My highest rating

 The strategy taking as long as necessary meant I played fewer puzzles, but I almost always got them right—so my rating kept going up!
 My highest rating was `2,510`, achieved in late-February 2023.
 This is in the `96-th` percentile of puzzle ratings.

 ![Screenshot 2023-05-16 at 10 49 21 AM](https://github.com/clarkti5/lichess-puzzle-journey/assets/50031286/e8899106-54e5-418e-9480-deda0f1a16d5)